Policy 4.16

 Part 4.
 Academic Attendance Policies

 Faculty are encouraged to establish academic attendance standards for their courses and to include them in their course syllabi and/or program handbook.
-These standards must comply with the minimum LDA requirements of this policy and college procedure 4.16.01.
+These standards must comply with the minimum LDA requirements of this policy and college procedure 4.16.01 Last Date of Attendance.

-Faculty attendance standards for their course may include assessing an academic consequence when a student fails to attend class as required in the course syllabus and/or program handbook.
+Faculty attendance standards for their course may include assessing an academic consequence when a student fails to participate in a class as required in the course syllabus and/or program handbook.

 Owner(s) Title: Vice President of Student Affairs